Ergoline: Natural occurrence

 Ergoline alkaloids are found in fungi such as Claviceps purpurea, Claviceps paspali, and the related Periglandula, which have a permanent, symbiotic bond with numerous flowering vines, most notably, Turbina corymbosa and Ipomoea tricolor (“morning glory”).
-Ergolines are concentrated in the seeds, which have been used for ages by indigenous central/south Americans (i.e. T. corymbosa seeds are known as ololiuhqui) The principal alkaloids in the seeds appear to be ergine and isoergine, but they're just decomposition products of lysergic acid hydroxyethylamide, isolysergic hydroxyethylamide, lysergic acid hydroxymethylethylamide (syn. ergonovine), and isolysergic acid hydroxymethylethylamide (syn. ergonovinine).
-All of the other ergolines have been quantified in very small amts. except for penniclavine, which was found to be the predominant ergoline in a 2016 assay of I. tricolor seeds.
-Ergolines have been identified in 42 Morning Glory species.
-The only ergolines of these seeds that have been trialed as isolates are ergine, ergonovine, and lysergol, with lysergol showing the weakest effect (refs: Ergine / Psychedelic Effects, Ergometrine / Psychedelic Effects).
+Ergolines are concentrated in the seeds, which have been used by indigenous Central/South Americans (i.e. T. corymbosa seeds are known as ololiuhqui) The principal alkaloids in the seeds appear to be ergine and isoergine, decomposition products of lysergic acid hydroxyethylamide, isolysergic hydroxyethylamide, lysergic acid hydroxymethylethylamide (syn. ergonovine), and isolysergic acid hydroxymethylethylamide (syn. ergonovinine).
+Other ergolines have been quantified as trace constituents except penniclavine, which was found to be the predominant ergoline in a 2016 assay of I. tricolor seeds.
+Ergolines have been identified in 42 Ipomoea species.
+Among the ergolines from these seeds trialed in vivo as isolates are ergine, ergonovine, and lysergol, with lysergol showing the weakest effect (refs: Ergine / Psychedelic Effects, Ergometrine / Psychedelic Effects).